nolanlawson/optimize-js/README.md

 (function () { console.log('executed Crockford-style!') }());
 !function () { console.log('executed UglifyJS-style!') }();
 ```

 The good news is that JS engines have a _further_ optimization for these IIFEs,
 where they try to detect such IIFEs and skip the preparse step.

 The bad news is that their heuristics don't always worked,
 because they're based on the greedy method of checking for a `'('` or `'!'` symbol immediately to the left of the function.
 (They
 avoid anything more intricate because it would be tantamount to parsing the entire function expression anyway.)
+In cases like these, including
+popular module formats like UMD/Browserify/Webpack/etc., the browser will actually parse the function _twice_, first as a pre-parse and second
+as a full parse.
+This means that the JavaScript code runs much more slowly, because more time is spent parsing than needs to be.

 Luckily, because the `'('` optimization for IIFEs is so well-established, we can exploit this during our build process by
- parsing the entire JavaScript file (a luxury the browser tries to avoid) and inserting parentheses in the cases where we _know_
+parsing the entire JavaScript file in advance (a luxury the browser can't afford) and inserting parentheses in the cases where we _know_
- the function will be immediately executed.
+the function will be immediately executed (or we have a good hunch).
 That's what `optimize-js` does.

 CLI
 ----